UN CERF supports new project for settlements hosting Congolese and South Sudanese refugees

 Under its humanitarian response work, IOM Uganda has launched a new project titled: “Provision of Emergency WASH Assistance to Refugees and Host Communities”.

-IOM, the UN Migration Agency, received USD 1 million from the United Nations Central Emergency Response Fund (CERF) to support the rising number of Congolese and Sudanese refugees in Uganda.
+IOM, the UN Migration Agency, received USD 1 million from the United Nations Central Emergency Response Fund (CERF) to support the rising number of Congolese and South Sudanese refugees in Uganda.

 The nine-month project allows IOM and its implementing partners to extend their Water, Sanitation and Hygiene (WASH) interventions in Kyaka II Refugee Settlement in Kyegegwa District, and Palorinya Refugee Settlement in Moyo.
 At least 50,000 refugees and host community members are expected to benefit from the project.